dalek-cryptography/curve25519-dalek/README.md

 ### 4.x (current alpha)

 The `4.x` series has an API largely unchanged from `3.x`, with a breaking change to update the `rand` dependency crates.

-It also requires including a new trait, `use curve25519_dalek::traits::BasepointTable`, whenever using `EdwardsBasepointTable` or `RistrettoBasepointTable`.
+It also requires including a new trait,
+`use curve25519_dalek::traits::BasepointTable`, whenever using `EdwardsBasepointTable` or `RistrettoBasepointTable`.

+Backend selection has also been updated to be more automatic.
+See below.

 # Backends and Features